IMPORTANT NOTE: THIS STUDY HAS NOTHING TO DO WITH MORMON

 POLYGAMY BUT RATHER BIBLICAL POLYGAMY

-you must first understand what marriage is – study here
+must first understand what marriage is – study here / HERE is a short

 When most people

 (especially women) in the west hear about the practice of polygamy the mood

 changes to a vicious anger.
 Imagine if David (a man after God’s own heart)

 were to present himself to today’s people with his wives, could you imagine

 the scorn he would receive from people “filled” with the Holy Ghost?
 TTGM